 Maximum altitude 13,750 feet.

 Cost Depends on group size and arrangements.
 I travelled with Trek The Himalayas (www.trekthehimalayas.com), which has fixed departures.
-The group has between 18 to 25 people, and the trip costs ₹12,500 per head.
+The group has between 18 to 25 people, and the trip costs ₹12,700 per head plus tax.
 Additional costs include travel expenses from Srinagar to Sonamarg and Naranag to Srinagar and the cost of portage on mules.

 Arrangements Trek organisers usually provide sleeping bags, tents, and sleeping mats.
 On my trek, three people shared a four-man tent but it was still a bit of a squeeze.
 The food was largely vegetarian, though there were eggs for breakfast on some days.
 It’s always good to carry along energy-providing munchies like chocolate, dry fruits, or granola bars.
 Drinking water is refilled from streams and springs along the way, and is generally safe.
 Carry water-purification tablets if you’re very particular.
 Toilet tents are erected a discrete distance from camp but they’re nothing more than holes in the ground so come prepared.
 At the end of the trek, you’ll have to spend a night in Srinagar, so remember to book a room in advance.